xuanxixi/Multilingual-Source-Tracing/README.md

 ### 8. Results
 ![Language-family results](results/Language_Family/language-family.png)

+For more results, please refer to the paper.

 # ✍️ Citation
 If you find our work helpful, please use the following citations.
 ```